How to Stop Thinking About Your Ex and Move on After a Breakup

 Breakups are an inevitable part of dating.
 Sometimes the hardest part of ending things can be trying to get back to what you consider “normal” afterward, without thoughts of the person intruding every so often and making you sad all over again.

 While no two breakups are alike, and how long it takes to recover differs for every person, is there anything you can do to stop thinking about your ex when you really want to move on?
-We asked the experts for some tools and techniques to feel better in the moment and move on in a healthy way in the long-term.
+We asked the experts for some tools and techniques to stop missing your ex, to feel better in the moment, and move on in a healthy way in the long-term.
 Here’s what they said:

 Take It Slow